php-dev-br/laravel-doc-pt-br/upgrade.md

 For more information on environment configuration, view the [full documentation](installation.md#environment-configuration).

-> {note} You will need to place the appropriate `.env` file and values on your production server before deploying your Laravel 5 application.
+> **Note:** You will need to place the appropriate `.env` file and values on your production server before deploying your Laravel 5 application.

 #### Configuration Files